Should restaurants charge you if you book and don’t turn up?

 “The industry needs to do something about this.
 We need to stamp out ‘no shows’.
 People will have to give advance notice of 24 to 48 hours if they are going to cancel.”

-He added that restaurants have to bring in staff and produce and need some sort of notice.
-The amount of the non refundable deposit could be set by the restaurant and could vary from small operations to large premises.
+He said restaurants have to bring in staff and produce and need some sort of notice.
+The amount of the non-refundable deposit could be set by the restaurant and could vary from small operations to large premises.

 While the restaurant sector had a very good Christmas season, especially in Dublin, it had not been as busy in other parts of the country.
 “Not all boats are rising,” he said.